 Fire Barrier: Components of construction (walls, floors, and their supports), including beams, joists, columns, penetration seals or closures, fire doors, and fire dampers that are rated by approving laboratories in hours of resistance to fire, that are used to prevent the spread of fire.
 (Reference 7)

-Fire Brigade: A team of on-site plant personnel that have been qualified and equipped to perform manual fire suppression activities.
+Fire Brigade: A team of onsite plant personnel that have been qualified and equipped to perform manual fire suppression activities.
 (Reference 7)

 Fire Damage (or Fire-Induced Damage): A structure, system or component that is no longer free of fire damage (see definition of Free of Fire Damage).
 That is, the structure, system, or component under consideration is no longer capable of performing its intended function without repair.

-Fire Damage State: A discrete stage of fire growth and damage postulated in the development of Fire Protection SDP fire scenarios.
+Fire Damage State (FDS): A discrete stage of fire growth and damage postulated in the development of Fire Protection SDP fire scenarios.
 Four fire damage states are defined as follows:

 FDS0: Only the fire ignition source and initiating fuels are damaged by the fire.
 FDS0 is not analyzed in the Fire Protection SDP as a risk contributor even if the ignition source is also a target, such as an electrical enclosure that will yield a non-zero CCDP by itself.